gasduster99/sppComp/try1/try1_2.md

 <!--
-Including additional model parameters is a great way to decrease model bias, however it is appearent from the structure of the MSE that decreasing model bias alone is not a good way of arriving at a well performing model.
+Including additional model parameters is a great way to decrease model bias, however it is apparent from the structure of the MSE that decreasing model bias alone is not a good way of arriving at a well performing model.
 Models with good MSEs jointly minimize the bias of their parameter estimates, in addition to estimation uncertainty of their parameters.
 -->

-Furthermore a model can mimimize bias, without reguard for estimation uncertainty, by including one model parameter to be fit to each observation.
-These parameter estimates are totally unbiased, however such a model is also predictively usless since each estimated parameter is specifically bound to a
+Furthermore a model can minimize bias, without regard for estimation uncertainty, by including one model parameter to be fit to each observation.
+These parameter estimates are totally unbiased, however such a model is also predictively useless since each estimated parameter is specifically bound to a
 particular observation, and thus such a model does not generalize. <!--has no information for which to base predictions on future data.-->

 For modeling $\beta^{(t)}_{m\eta}$ we consider a spectrum of models which span